genbid007-ml/churn_model/README.md

 git merge dev      # to bring changes to local master from your develop branch git push origin main # push current HEAD to remote master branch
 </p>

+17. get your requirement by following command in terminal pip3 freeze > requirements.txt